John Paul II and the role of sport

 JP2F4S aims to develop inner peace in individuals and thus peace in communities so as to improve the quality of life for all.

-The late Pope John Paul II was loved throughout the world for his humility, compassion and love for other people.
+St John Paul II was loved throughout the world for his humility, compassion and love for other people.
 He also loved sport and praised the Olympic Games and the discipline and self-sacrifice of the world’s great sporting competitors.

 John Paul II also showed how those of us with more modest talents can create our own balanced and even-tempered game.
 For example, when he was at school in Poland, during football matches between Jewish and Catholic groups he would often volunteer to play in goal for the Jewish team.

 John Paul II’s greeting to those taking part in the European Games for the Blind in 1985 sums up the inspiration of all disability sport, right through to the elite level of the Paralympics.
 “Your sporting activities are a sign of your great human capabilities.
 You do not allow yourselves to be overcome by difficulties.
 You are determined to overcome them.
 In this you show great gifts of mind and will.”

 He loved the outdoors and believed that sport could do so much for all people.
 These are some of the different ways John Paul II saw sport can improve our physical and spiritual lives: